Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Solving the Generator equation

 and this ends the proof. \end{proof}

 The previous Lemma suggests that, at least at a formal level, the solution $u$ of our equation admits the following expansion

 where

-is more regular than $u$ itself.
-On the one hand, equation~\eqref{eq:paraansatz} conveys the algebraic structure we expect the solution of~\eqref{eq:generatormild} to have and on the other, it tells us that $u$ exhibits the same behaviour, resonates along the same frequencies, as $\mathscr J^T(V)$.
-This is exactly the core idea of the paracontrolled approach developed in~\cite{gip} and it will allow us to conveniently define the ill-posed term.
+should be more regular than $u$ itself.
+On the one hand, equation~\eqref{eq:paraansatz} conveys the algebraic structure we expect the solution of~\eqref{eq:generatormild} to have and on the other, it tells us that $u$, in terms of regularity exhibits the same behaviour as $\CJ^T(V)$.
+This is exactly the core idea of the paracontrolled approach developed in~\cite{GIP15} and it will allow us to conveniently define the ill-posed term.

-We are now ready to introduce the space of paracontrolled distribution associated to the equation~\eqref{eq:generator}.
+We are now ready to introduce the space of paracontrolled distributions associated to the equation~\eqref{eq:generator}.